rath38/Crystal-Collector/README.md

 # Crystal Collector

-Cystal Collector is game made with Bootstrap and jQuery, in which there are 4 crystals each with a randomly generated number.Each time you click on a crystal that number is added to a total.To win the game your total must equal the total of a randomly generated number given at the start of the game.
+Crystal Collector is a game made with Bootstrap and jQuery, in which there are 4 crystals, each with a randomly generated number.
+Each time you click on a crystal, that number is added to a total.
+To win the game, your total must equal the total of a randomly generated number given at the start of the game.

 ## Prerequisites